-Patients are faced with the critical and difficult decision of choosing the right hospital for their medical needs, a choice that was often solely determined by word of mouth or the recommendation of a single physician (e.g. their general practitioner) in the past.
-Structural characteristics of a hospital such as its number of beds or its number of medical staff are unreliable indicators for quality of care and therefore not suited as a basis for decision making.
-In the last decade, the number of web-based portals, websites and databases that aim to help with this decision by providing data about hospitals have increased, ranging from relatively short and superficial news articles to specific databases with multiple quality indicators per hospital within a specific country.
+Patients are faced with the critical and difficult decision of choosing the right hospital for their medical needs, a choice that was often determined solely by word of mouth or the recommendation by a single physician (e.g., their general practitioner) in the past.
+Structural characteristics of a hospital, such as its number of beds or its number of medical staff, are unreliable indicators for quality of care and therefore not suited as a basis for decision-making.
+In the last decade, the number of web-based portals, websites, and databases that aim to help with this decision by providing data about hospitals has increased, ranging from relatively short and superficial news articles to specific databases with multiple quality indicators per hospital within a specific country.
 However, none of the available resources to date have attempted a methodologically sound international ranking of hospitals based on a comprehensive score that gives an indication of where each hospital stands relative to its peers.
 Most available resources do not even feature a full overview of the major hospitals in one country, instead focusing on certain specialties or diseases, much less a ranking of these hospitals.

-The World's Best Hospitals 2024 ranking is a project which aims to close this gap by ranking the best hospitals across the world.
+The World's Best Hospitals 2025 ranking is a project which aims to close this gap by ranking the best hospitals across the world.
 Its vision is to establish the ranking as the best and most comprehensive resource for global top lists in the hospital sector.
-A total of 30 countries are featured in the 2024 edition: USA, Germany, Japan, South Korea, France, Italy, United Kingdom, Spain, Brazil, Canada, India, Australia, Mexico, The Netherlands, Austria, Thailand, Switzerland, Sweden, Belgium, Finland, Norway, Denmark, Israel, Singapore, United Arab Emirates, Colombia, Saudi Arabia, Taiwan, Chile and Malaysia.
-The countries were mainly selected based on standard of living and life expectancy, population size, number of hospitals and data availability.
+Thirty countries are featured in the 2025 edition: USA, Germany, Japan, South Korea, France, Italy, United Kingdom, Spain, Brazil, Canada, India, Australia, Mexico, The Netherlands, Austria, Thailand, Switzerland, Sweden, Belgium, Finland, Norway, Denmark, Israel, Singapore, the United Arab Emirates, Colombia, Saudi Arabia, Taiwan, Chile, and Malaysia.
+The countries were selected mainly based on standard of living and life expectancy, population size, number of hospitals, and data availability.

-The current 2024 edition of the ranking is an extension and update of the annual World's Best Hospital ranking which was first published by Newsweek and Statista in March 2019 and featured the top 1,000 hospitals in 11 countries.
-In the 2024 edition, 30 countries and 2,400 hospitals are featured in total, the most extensive and international edition to date.
-The number of hospitals awarded in each country varies based on the number of existing hospitals, average hospital size (commonly approximated by number of inpatient beds) and data availability in the respective country.
-The length of the list varies, with 420 USA-based hospitals included, while Israel and Singapore were represented with 10 hospitals each.
+The current 2025 edition of the ranking is an extension and update of the annual World's Best Hospitals ranking, which was first published by Newsweek and Statista in March 2019 and featured the top 1,000 hospitals in 11 countries.
+In the 2025 edition, 30 countries and 2,445 hospitals are featured in total - the most extensive and international edition to date.
+The number of hospitals awarded in each country varies based on the number of existing hospitals, average hospital size (commonly approximated by number of inpatient beds), and data availability in the respective country.
+The list lengths vary, with 420 USA-based hospitals included, while Israel and Singapore are represented with 10 hospitals each.

-Hospitals which are not accessible to the public and / or very small were excluded from the ranking since they were very unlikely to receive enough recommendations to make the final list and are not comparable to general hospitals in the range of services provided.
+Hospitals that are not accessible to the public and/or are very small were excluded from the ranking, as they were very unlikely to receive enough recommendations to make the final list and are not comparable to general hospitals in the range of services provided.
 The authors of this study used the average number of beds per hospital in each country as a guideline to identify very small hospitals, resulting in varying thresholds per country.
 This approach accounts for the substantial differences in average hospital sizes across countries and ensures a base level of comparability of national hospitals.

-Every hospital in each country was rated by a score, which is based on four data sources:
+Every hospital in each country was rated with a score, which is based on four data sources:

-- Recommendations from medical experts (doctors, hospitals managers, health care professionals) - Existing Patient satisfaction data - Hospital quality metrics - Patient Reported Outcome Measures (PROMs) implementation survey
+- Recommendations from medical experts (doctors, hospital managers, healthcare professionals) - o Existing patient satisfaction data - Hospital quality metrics - Statista Patient-Reported Outcome Measures (PROMs) Implementation Survey